Get involved in our work by volunteering, attending an event or taking action on a petition

 Transport Working Group

-The Transport Working Group is chaired by Board member, Dr Warwick Cathro.
-Other members of the Board, staff of the Conservation Council, and representatives of member groups with expertise or an interest in sustainable transport may participate.
+The Transport Working Group is chaired by Dr Warwick Cathro.
+Members of the Board, staff of the Conservation Council, and representatives of member groups with expertise or an interest in sustainable transport may participate.
 Others with expertise or interest in the agenda may be invited to participate or contribute on particular issues.
 The Transport Working Group generally meets monthly.
 If you are keen to be involved, please contact chair Warwick Cathro.

 Biodiversity Working Group